 Short Answer: Not very accurate.

-Every year, the City of Edmont on comes up with a City of Edmonton property assessment, or the value for every property in Edmonton.
+Every year, the City of Edmonton on comes up with a City of Edmonton property assessment, or the value for every property in Edmonton.
 It is used to estimate your Edmonton property tax.
-It isn’t easy to estimate the values of that many properties, so many times the price isn’t very close to what the actual market value or selling price would be if the house were put up for sale.
+It isn’t easy to estimate the value of that many properties, so many times the price isn’t very close to what the actual market value or selling price would be if the house were put up for sale.
 (To find out more about your home’s value, see What is Your Home Worth?)

 There just isn’t any way a municipality could know the values of all the houses in a city.
 It’s just not possible.
-The assessment is meant as a tax assessment based on what the City of Edmonton is estimating from the past year, it is meant to give a reasonable figure to levy taxes, nothing more.
+The assessment is meant as a tax assessment based on what the City of Edmonton is estimating from the past year.
+It is meant to give a reasonable figure to levy taxes, nothing more.

 If you want to sell a house in Edmonton, I suggest calling a realtor for a market evaluation, or getting an appraisal done by a professional appraiser to find out a more accurate valuation.
 Without seeing your home, no one could really know what it is actually worth, but an appraiser or realtor will come to your property and look at things like upgrades and condition to adjust the price accordingly.
 And if you really want to know the exact value – well you’d have to sell your home on the open market for that.